jamescarson3/ctls2017/docs/optimization_parallelization/optimization_parallelization_02.md

 ### Passive monitoring

-For times when you job is too long to watch with `top` and the summary satistics provided by `time` are insufficient, [REMORA](https://github.com/TACC/remora) is a powerful and easy to use tool.
+For times when you job is too long to watch with `top` and the summary statistics provided by `time` are insufficient, [REMORA](https://github.com/TACC/remora) is a powerful and easy to use tool.
 REMORA was developed at TACC, so we deploy it on each system, but it can also be installed on any other system.
 After loading the `remora` module, you use it the same way you use time.
 All performance metrics are recorded to files for you to view after your run.
 Lets give it a try using our `sort` example.